Kia kaha, kia kotahi ra. As-salaam alaikum.

 Later, when the magnitude of the massacre had become clear and there was still no word from Haji-Daoud, his grandchildren showed the same love and determination Yama had earlier: they put themselves through watching the disturbing video of the killings taken by the gunman to try to find out what had happened to their grandfather.

 Haji-Daoud was one of 42 people who were killed at Al Noor mosque that day.
-Seven more people died 5km away when a gunman opened fire at Linwood mosque, and another person passed away in hospital.
+Seven more people died 5km away when a gunman opened fire at Linwood mosque.
+Another person passed away in hospital shortly after, and another seven weeks after the attacks.

 That dark Friday, as Christchurch hummed with the sound of helicopters and sirens, and the rest of New Zealand fell still with shock, Prime Minister Jacinda Ardern said “they are us,” and they were.